 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-However, what makes an efficient and effective investigation can vary dramatically depending on the subject matter of the investigation, and the individuals and entities involved.
-This article provides a brief overview of the key considerations that will allow a company to craft and manage an effective Australian internal investigation, to achieve a prompt and robust outcome.
+What makes an efficient and effective investigation can vary dramatically depending on the subject matter of the investigation, and the individuals and entities involved.
+This article provides a brief overview of the key considerations that will allow a company to craft and manage an effective Australian internal investigation, and achieve a prompt and robust outcome.

 Launching an investigation